DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-single/README.md

 Vetoer address can be updated via a regular proposal config update.

+If you want the `vetoer` role to be shared between multiple organizations or individuals, a [cw1-whitelist](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw1-whitelist) contract address can be used to allow multiple accounts to veto the prop.

 ### `early_execute`

 Early execute (`bool`) is a flag used to indicate whether the vetoer can